 Characterization of forest types (as per ‘A Revised Survey of the Forest Types of India’ by Champion and Seth (1968)) in the study area and extent of each forest type as per the forest working plan;

-General vegetation profile and floral diversity covering all groups i.e. angiosperm, gymnosperm, pteridophytes, bryophytes lichens and orchids.
+General vegetation profile and floral diversity covering all groups that is, angiosperm, gymnosperm, pteridophytes, bryophytes, lichens and orchids.
 A species-wise list may be provided;

-Assessment of plant species with respect to dominance, density, frequency, abundance, diversity index, similarity index, importance value index (IVI), Shannon Weiner index, etc. of the species to be provided.
-The methodology used for calculating various diversity indices along with details of locations of quadrates, size of quadrates, etc. to be reported within the study area in different ecosystems;
+Assessment of plant species with respect to dominance, density, frequency, abundance, diversity index, similarity index, importance value index (IVI), Shannon Weiner index, etc, of the species to be provided.
+The methodology used for calculating various diversity indices along with details of locations of quadrates, size of quadrates, etc to be reported within the study area in different ecosystems;

-The existence of national park, sanctuary, biosphere reserve, etc. in the study area, if any, should be detailed and mapped;
+The existence of national park, sanctuary, biosphere reserve, etc in the study area, if any, should be detailed and mapped;

 Economically important species like medicinal plants, timber, fuel wood etc;